Shipyard.rs: Private Crates as Easy as Using Cargo

 see https://doc.rust-lang.org/cargo/reference/registry-authentication.html for details

-The current official documentation recommends also including cargo:libsecret in global-credential-providers on Linux.
+The current official documentation has recommended also including cargo:libsecret in global-credential-providers on Linux.
 Including it may result in the following error message:

 $ cargo +nightly check